-If you usually skate with your right foot forward, you are “goofy”, and if with your left foot forward then you are “regular”.
+If you usually skate with your right foot forward, you are “goofy”, and if you with your left foot forward then you are “regular”.
 To be sure about this, you can ask someone to poke you without informing you.
-To catch yourself, whichever foot you would put, that is the one with which you want to lead on the longboard.
+To catch yourself, whichever foot you would put, is the one with which you want to lead on the longboard.
 You can try it in another way too.
 Just slide through a flat surface in socks or lay on the land; whichever foot you take to get up with is the one you want to give priority on a longboard.

 The Basic Stance

-In case, you feel that the board is out of control, be sure you use your peripheral vision to help you concentrating far in front of you.
+In case, you feel that the board is out of control, be sure you use your peripheral vision to help you concentrate far in front of you.
 This will lead your body to gain balance naturally.

 The most reliable way to have control over the speed of your board is foot-braking, where you push one foot on the surface.
 With this method, you are creating various fusions to slow down or stop the board.
 Also, you can use the body moment and hand gloves for speed control.
 The other ways are carving and air braking.
 While you are skating down the hill bent from side to side pushing your wheels helps you speed down.
-To slow down, simply stand up putting the arms out at high speed is also considerable.
+To slow down, simply standing up and putting the arms out at high speed is also considerable.

 Practicing Turning Or Carving

 For riding around, you will require to practice turning around.
 It is an easy step.
-All you need to do is to push pressure down leaning in that direction on one side of the board and you will about to turn.
+All you need to do is to push pressure down leaning in that direction on one side of the board and you will be about to turn.

-What Should Not Do at Longboarding?
+What Should Not Do At Longboarding?

 Take a look at the following points and you will have an idea of what should avoid:-